roman-milk/roman-milk.github.io/making-scents.md

  "YESSSSSSSSSS!!!!"
 She screamed and bright colours flashed in her head.
 She gave a few more hard thrusts on the stick shift and then dropped the brush.
 She grabbed onto the roof opening with both hands to keep from collapsing and enjoy the night air at the same time.
 Then she realized that the lights in her head had not stopped flashing.
 She opened her eyes to see a police cruiser parking behind her.
 The sound of a throat clearing made her turn to see an officer standing next to the car watching her.
 She went red at first, wondering how she must look with her shirt and bra open and her naked tits hanging with hair clips on them, her naked bottom impaled on the stick shift and cum dripping out from under her, her hair messed and snagged on the sunroof window, and a "just fucked" look in her eyes.
 She knew she was pretty much fucked.
 So she said the only thing she could think of.

  "What seems to be the problem, Officer?"
-Report_Story #1